Danappelxx/SwiftMongoDB/README.md

 let client = try MongoClient(host: "localhost", port: 27017, database: "test")
 ```

-If you have a keen eye you may have noticed the `try` keyword.
-This is due to SwiftMongoDB using the Swift 2 error handling model.
-What this means is that most methods need to be wrapped in a `do {}` block, with an optional `catch {}` block afterwards (this won't be shown, but will be assumed).
-Hopefully this will make working with SwiftMongoDB cleaner and more predictable.

 You can connect to a MongoDB instance (local or not) this way.

-Then you need to pick a collection.
+Then you need to create a collection.
 The collection doesn't have to exist (it will be created automatically if it isn't).

 ```swift
 let subjects = MongoCollection(collectionName: "subjects", client: client)
 ```

 An important aspect of SwiftMongoDB is how it handles inserting documents.
-Most of the work will be done with a medium called MongoDocument, where you insert either a `[String : AnyObject]` type dictionary, a JSON string, or from a mongoose-like schema.
+Most of the work will be done with a medium called MongoDocument, where you insert either a `[String:BSON]` type dictionary or a JSON string.
 It then gets converted to a lower level type called BSON behind the scenes (you, fortunately, don't have to worry about this).

 For example, say you wanted to create a human named Dan.
 This is how it would look in JSON: